Worldbuilding for the Costume Design of Syntactic Labyrinths

 Colours, Patterns and Design Language

-Balancing colour, texture and patterns in a group is not easy.
+Balancing color, texture and patterns in a group is not easy.

 I also own a beautiful book, Textiles of Japan, which has given me lots of inspiration in terms of geometric, symbolic patterns and colour blocking.